-Reference: Education Code Sections 212.5, 44100, 66252, and
+Reference: Education Code Sections 212.5, 44100, 66252, and 66281.5; Government Code Sections 12940 and 12950.1; Title 2 Sections 10500 et seq; Title VII of the Civil Rights Act of 1964, and 42 U.S. Code Annotated Section 2000e

-66281.5; Government Code Section 12950.1; Title VII of the Civil Rights Act of 1964, and 42 U.S. Code Annotated Section 2000e
+Adoption Date: August 21, 2001

-Adoption Date: August 21, 2001 Last Updated: April 16, 2013
+Updated: June 20, 2017

 The Grossmont-Cuyamaca Community College District (District) is committed to providing an academic and work environment that respects the dignity of individuals and groups.
 The District shall be free of sexual harassment and all forms of sexual intimidation and exploitation including acts of sexual violence.
-It shall also be free of other unlawful harassment, including that which is based on any of the following statuses: ethnic group identification, race or ethnicity, color, national origin, religion, age, gender, gender identity, gender expression, physical disability, or mental disability, medical condition, pregnancy, genetic information, ancestry, sexual orientation, marital status, veteran status, or because he or she is perceived to have one or more of the foregoing characteristics, or based on association with a person or group with one or more of these actual or perceived characteristics.
+It shall also be free of other unlawful harassment, including that which is based on any of the following statuses: ethnic group identification, race, color, national origin, religion, age, gender, gender identity, gender expression, physical disability, mental disability, medical condition, genetic information, ancestry, sexual orientation, marital status, military and veteran status, or because he or she is perceived to have one or more of the foregoing characteristics, or based on association with a person or group with one or more of these actual or perceived characteristics.